-Illinois,77 and parts beyond.78 Moreover, commentators, including the Supreme Court,79 seem to believe that such behavior is both frequent and wide-ranging within our political system,80 and that it is indicative of a desire to guarantee the receipt of ex post benefits.81
+commentators, including the Supreme Court, seem to believe that such behavior is both frequent and wide-ranging within our political system, and that it is indicative of a desire to guarantee the receipt of ex post benefits.

 Analytically, however, such anecdotal evidence is not ideal.
 In order to make the case that bet-hedging deserves greater regulatory attention - and, per Part IV, infra, that bet-hedging donors are "seeking influence, or avoiding retaliation, rather than promoting any particular ideology".
 It would be nice to demonstrate empirically that the practice is habitual among large donors.
 The most comprehensive available data, collected by the Center for Responsive Politics (CRP), tell us that most top federal donors give money to both Democrats and Republicans.
-Of the top 100 donors since the 1989-90 election cycle, for example, 79 split their contributions at least 90%-10% between the two parties.
-The same breakdown also holds for the most recent cycle for which complete
+Of the top 100 donors in the seven election cycles from 1989 to 2002, for example, 79 split their contributions at least 90%-10% between the two parties.
+During the 2003-2004 election cycle, the most recent cycle for which complete data are collected on national elections, this breakdown is true for 78 of the top